Board of Directors

 Edward Hoefer is the host of our Impossible Conversations and Sunday Night Discussions at Atheists for Liberty.
 Edward was born in 1972, and after 30 years as a Mormon transitioned to atheism.
 In 1999, he graduated from the University of Utah School of Medicine with a degree in Medical Laboratory Sciences.
 He has more than ten years of lab experience including bone marrow and stem cell transplantation.
 Today, when he is not volunteering, he is a writer, coach, and consultant.

-Justin Vacula is the Communications Manager at Atheists for Liberty.
+Justin Vacula is the Outreach Manager at Atheists for Liberty.
 Justin engaged in separation of church and state activism as spokesperson of the Northeastern Pennsylvania Freethought Society most notably opposing a religious display at Pennsylvania’s Luzerne County Courthouse and winning a lawsuit against a transportation agency that refused a bus advertisement with the word ‘Atheists.’
 He has organized formal debates and discussions with religious leaders; was a guest speaker for college-level courses; was featured in local, national, and international news; and has been invited to speak at various national, local, and statewide events.
 He graduated from Marywood University’s Master’s-level Clinical Mental Health Counseling program and received bachelor’s degrees in Philosophy and Psychology from King’s College.